Disease Focus - HAE & Bradykinin-Mediated Diseases

 All current therapies, including icatibant, are limited by invasive routes of drug administration (injection or infusion), inconvenient dosing regimens, or undesired side effects.
 Surveys of people living with HAE overwhelmingly show that they seek additional treatment options.

-A first-in-class, oral small-molecule antagonist of the bradykinin B2 receptor may provide an effective and more convenient way to manage HAE and improve quality of life.
-Pharvaris aims to bring better oral options to meet the needs of people with HAE for on-demand and prophylactic treatment.
+A best-in-class, oral small-molecule antagonist of the bradykinin B2 receptor may provide an effective and more convenient way to manage HAE and improve quality of life.
+Pharvaris aims to bring oral options that meet the needs of people with HAE.

 Deucrictibant is designed to directly target the ultimate event in the HAE cascade, the interaction of bradykinin with the bradykinin B2 receptor, a proven mechanism for the treatment of HAE attacks.